Qinghai – Tibetan Plateau

 Day 1 Overnight flight from London to Xining via Beijing.

 Days 4–6 On the morning of the third day we'll be driving out towards the Kokonor (Qinghai Lake).
-Although the largest Chinese lake, covering an area of 8300 square kilometres – our main birding sites will actually be a way from the lake – Rubber Mountain and the scrubby desert area close to Chaka.
+Although the largest Chinese lake, covering an area of 8300 square kilometres – our main birding sites will actually be away from the lake – Rubber Mountain and the scrubby desert area close to Chaka.
 Driving through this area we already go over 3000 metres with the lake lying at 3200 metres.
 In the surrounding grassland we'll first come into contact with species like Rufous-necked and White-rumped Snowfinches and Ground Tit – birds that will remain with us for the whole trip.
 The grasslands also support Plateau Pikas, which are an important food source for Upland Buzzards and Saker Falcons.
 The lake is interesting for Bar-headed Goose, Brown-headed Gull, Pallas's Gull, Ferruginous Duck, Red-crested Pochard, Pale Sand Martin, Tibetan Lark and close to Heimahe, there's a good site for Hume's Short-toed Lark.
 We may even encounter the endangered Pallas’s Fish-eagle.
-A few miles beyond Heimahe is Rubber Mountain and here we look for two of the most important birds of our trip; Ala Shan Redstart and Przevalski's Pinktail.
+A few kilometres beyond Heimahe is Rubber Mountain and here we look for two of the most important birds of our trip; Ala Shan Redstart and Przevalski's Pinktail.
 This habitat also supports Blue-fronted Redstart, Brown and Robin Accentors, Alpine Leaf Warbler, White-browed Tit, Red-faced Rosefinch and Tibetan Snowfinch.
 Three nights Heimahe.

 Days 7–8 Today we head west towards the mountains near Chaka where we will look for the endemic Przevalski’s Partridge.
 Other species we can find here include White-winged Grosbeak and Pine Bunting.
 Lower down, there is a huge contrast in scenery close to a salt-lake where we can find Mongolian Ground-jay and Pallas's Sandgrouse.
 This desert area is also good habitat for Desert and Isabelline Wheatears, Blanford's Snowfinch and Mongolian Finch whilst marshy areas on the salt lake can give interesting waders including Red-necked Stint.
 Two nights Chaka.

 Days 9–10 Our journey today will take us onto the G214 national highway, a route we'll follow for the remainder of our trip as we head south.
 A bit of road birding on the first section could give us Mongolian Lark and Pere David's Snowfinch.
-Our final birding destination is the Erla Pass – which will take us over the 4000m mark.
+Our final birding destination is the Erla Pass that will take us over the 4000-metre mark.
 Here we have a taxing climb up onto a stony plateau that has given sightings of Tibetan Sandgrouse.
-There's not much field-craft involved in finding this bird – we form a line and trudge up and down hopefully flushing one up.
+There's not much field-craft involved in finding this bird: we form a line and trudge up and down hopefully flushing one up.
 On the way up we have chances for White-winged Redstart, Tibetan Rosefinch (we've found them in the quarry by the side of the road), and Plain and Black-faced Mountain-finches.
 Tibetan Snowcock can be found here and at this site we have the unique chance to look down on Lammergeiers and Himalayan Griffons.
 We have nearly two days to bird Erla but one of the big disadvantages of this area is the lack of quality accommodation.
 This means that we spend nights 9 and 10 in a very simple hotel in Qungag that will only provide outdoor squat toilets.
 This provides little privacy apart from having separate male and female blocks but it's a case of two nights ‘roughing it’ for some world-class birds.

 Day 11 There will be time in the morning to resume our search for any of the speciality birds we may be missing if need be before we continue our journey.
 En route to Madoi, we will pass through good habitat for a number of species including Hill Pigeon, Little Owl, Eurasian Wryneck, Salim Ali’s Swift, Desert Wheatear, Rock Petronia, and Desert Finch.
 Of mammal interest, we should also see Blue Sheep.
 Overnight Madoi.